 An official diagnosis is not required.
 This is an inclusive and friendly group for people who are interested in helping each other.

 Our meetings are focused in Berkeley, which is where we plan to open our educational center.
 Anyone is welcome to join our online community.
-We plan to expand meetups beyond Berkeley as the group grows.
 Join our group to register your support and interest.

 Yes, anonymity is fine.

 Yes.
 Any assistance with organization, meeting space, software, hardware, partnerships, job training, and/or other help would be greatly appreciated.
 Please see the support page and/or contact the organizers.

 Click here to send us an email.